Keyboard shortcuts

 Don’t hide lifetimes

-When you use lifetime-carrying structs (whether your own or someone else's), the Rust compiler currently let's you elide the lifetime parameter when mentioning the struct:
+When you use lifetime-carrying structs (whether your own or someone else’s), the Rust compiler sometimes lets you elide the lifetime parameter when mentioning the struct:

 #![allow(unused)]